 Step 2 (Optional) – Configure and install SSL certificate

-I will be skipping this step because this implementation is in a text environment.
-For a production Server, please ensure you configure SSL certificate on the server to help secure the communication between the MBAM Client and the Administration and Monitoring Website and the Self-Service Portal websites.
-It is not recommend to use self-signed certificates because of security reasons.
-Here are some articles that can guide you on this.
-How to import a certificate into the Trusted Root and Personal file certificate store, and how to export a certificate in PFX format in Windows.
+I will be skipping this step because this implementation is in a test environment.
+For a production Server, please ensure you configure an SSL certificate on the server to help secure the communication between the MBAM Client and the Administration and Monitoring Website and the Self-Service Portal websites.

-Here are some Internet Information Services-related articles: How to add and remove IIS Web Server on Windows Server 2019 via the Server Manager and PowerShell, and “Event ID 5059: Application pool has been disabled or Changing identity user for IIS Application Pool“.
+Here are some Internet Information Services-related articles: How to add and remove IIS Web Server on Windows Server 2019 via the Server Manager and PowerShell.
+See “Event ID 5059: Application pool has been disabled or Changing identity user for IIS Application Pool“.
 Please install the following roles and role services below.